austinhuang0131/austinhuang0131.github.io/minecraft.md

 We're both equally responsible for the map.
 We're **not** hiring staff.

 ### Claiming lands
+You can claim lands to protect them against griefs, creepers, and fire.
 We use [Residence](https://www.spigotmc.org/resources/residence.11480/).
 Currently, the land price of this server is **0.75 in-game cash per square metre**.
 Height is always 256 (Entire height).
 You can use the tutorial below to claim land, and you can always ask us for assistance.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-cP6beAUVC8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <small><a href="https://www.youtube.com/watch?v=-cP6beAUVC8">Not working?</a></small>

+Note that you're always protected against large-scale griefers (We'll use CoreProtect to roll back damages).
 ### RAM
-The server is currently running with 2.5GB RAM allocated.
+The server is currently running with 3GB RAM allocated.
 If demand suffices, it can expand to 4GB.

 ## Transportation
 This server enphasizes on convenience in terms of letting players explore the map.